Covenant Stack

 KIP-20: Covenant IDs (Native Lineage)

 Before KIP-20, proving that a UTXO descended from a specific covenant required recursive lineage proofs – expensive and complex.
-KIP-20 proposes native covenant IDs at the protocol level:
+KIP-20 introduces native covenant IDs at the protocol level:

 - Each covenant UTXO carries an ID tracking its lineage